loganFortune/ESP/README.md

 # Epilepsy Seizures Prediction (ESP)
 Epilepsy Seizures Prediction (ESP) Using Non-Linear Dynamics And Machine Learning.

-The code provided is like a wrapper for Tisean tools.
-It has been optimized for our purpose: the prediction of epileptic seizures.
+The code provided is a wrapper for some Tisean tools.
+It has been optimized for our purpose: __the prediction of epileptic seizures__.

 # ESP functions